-All these social media platforms are great for advertising.
+Social media platforms are great for advertising.
 Once your business pages are up, your graphic designer can doctor it up with the necessary informative ads that you want to display.
 Advertisements for your social media accounts generally take anywhere from 30 minutes to an hour and a half to create.

 4. Business Cards

 Believe it or not, many clients have requested a business card first before creating all the above marketing materials mentioned.
 Why is this number four on my list?
-Because you can now put your website on your business card which makes your company look "too legit to quit".
+Because you can now put your website and social media informaton on your business card which makes your company look "too legit to quit".
 You can also add your social media information making it easy for people to follow you and stay up to date with your company.
 Business cards are an amazing way to quickly give your potential client information on you and your business.
 Business cards can take anywhere from 2 to 3 hours to design and to set up for print.